 The College Board is the largest clearinghouse for information on colleges and universities.
 This site offers a comprehensive college search.

-College Prowler is "for students, by students."
+Niche is "for students, by students."
 It is not affiliated with colleges and offers unbiased information.
 You can search for colleges based on various criteria, as well as read reviews written by students (always be careful about putting too much stock in one poor review though--keep an open mind).

 U.S. News & World Report